idaholab/MontePy/doc/source/developing.rst

 so there's no redundant data.
 This will automatically be called by the loading hooks, and you do not need to worry about deleting other.
+If merging isn't allowed :class:`~mcnpy.errors.MalformedInputError` should be raised.

 :func:`~mcnpy.data_inputs.cell_modifier.CellModifierInput.push_to_cells`